eth-educators/ethstaker-guides/merge-devnet.md

 ## Good references

-Check out [the Kintsugi website](https://kintsugi.themerge.dev/) for some good references to explorers and faucets.
+Check out [the Kiln website](https://kiln.themerge.dev/) for some good references to explorers and faucets.

 ## Support